Are we there yet?

-Not that long ago they were telling us property prices would fall significantly more, with some property pessimists suggesting we could see a peak to trough decrease in home values of over 20 percent.
+Not that long ago they were telling us property prices would drop significantly, with some property pessimists suggesting we could see a property values fall 10, 20 and even up to 30 per cent.

 Today the common theme is that the property market will turn later this year or early next year, with many asking “have we reached the market bottom yet?”

 But as they say – no one rings a bell when we reach the bottom, so how do you pick the turning point in the property market?

 Well…my suggestion is not to even try and pick the bottom, because even the smartest economists armed with all the data can’t do that.